hossamnasr807/CSCI461_Assignment_1_Spring25/README.md

 docker run -it --name bd-a1-container bd-a1-img
 ```
 ### Copy Scripts into the Container
-Copy Scripts from your local machine into the Container
+Copy Scripts from your local machine into the Container<br>
 Run the following commands in another terminal after running the container
 ```bash
 docker cp load.py bd-a1-container:/home/doc-bd-a1/